altaywtf/altay-dot-wtf/data/home.md

-I like computers, books, coffee, video games, and building things that are solving problems I empathize with.
+I'm a software engineer mostly focused on the user-facing side of digital products.

-I'm currently living in Berlin, working at [Amie](https://amie.so) as a product engineer, and spending time on some [passion projects](/projects) on the side.
+I'm currently living in Berlin, building media streaming apps for [putio](https://put.io), and working on some [passion projects](/projects) on the side.

-During the past few years, I worked at several teams in [Klarna](https://klarna.com)'s consumer app ecosystem and a blockchain startup called [Lisk](https://lisk.io).
+During the past several years, I also worked at [Klarna](https://klarna.com)'s consumer app ecosystem and a blockchain startup called [Lisk.](https://lisk.io)

-Before moving to Berlin, I lived in Istanbul and built multi-platform media streaming apps for [put.io](https://put.io), which I'm still a part of.

 Thanks for visiting my website!